Home: Tired of being Tired, Depressed, Constipated,

 Reverse T3: Side Effects of T3-only (or why you need T4 too)

 High reverse T3 (rT3) is a "bad" thing, according to some, because rT3 "blocks" the receptors, keeping T3 out.
 Therefore, high doses of T3 should be taken to "clear" rT3, and because rT3 is made from T4, no T4 should be taken.
 I tend to have high reverse T3, did not do well on high doses of T3, and wanted to know if the T3-only protocol had any scientific merit.
 In my opinion, it does not.
 The T3-only protocol may work for some, but not because it clears "blocked receptors."
 There are also side effects from taking such high doses of T3 that are never disclosed.
 This reverse T3 page summarizes what I found; it has several sections and was meant to be read in its entirety, ending with the conclusion.
 To read or post only one portion of it is taking it out of context.
 A link back to this page should be posted instead.
-There are now 70 references at the bottom of this page that substantiate everything said, and I highly recommend further reading by anyone considering the protocol.
+There are now over 70 references at the bottom of this page that substantiate everything said, and I highly recommend further reading by anyone considering the protocol.

 The T3-only protocol is not for everyone, and some people have had serious side effects.
 Inability to think and remember anything (dementia), severe hair loss, muscle wasting, bone loss (osteoporosis), and high blood sugar (diabetes) are just a few of the side effects.
 T3-only side effects